rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

 ### Conclusion:

-ADOP is enabled because multiple application editions can be stored in the database, and dual application tier file systems can be provisioned.
+The adop utility is enabled because multiple application editions can be stored in the database, and dual application tier file systems can be provisioned.
 At any time, one of these file systems is designated as run (part of the running system) and the other as patch (either being patched or awaiting the start of the next